aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 For setting up OAC, when the S3 bucket uses SSE-KMS encryption (customer-managed key), a circular dependency error occurs when trying to deploy the template.
-When granting the CloudFront distribution access to use the KMS Key, there is a circular dependency:
+When granting the CloudFront distribution access to use the KMS Key by updating the key policy, there is a circular dependency:

 - CloudFront distribution references the S3 bucket
 - S3 bucket references the KMS key
 - KMS Key references the CloudFront distribution

+This issue exists because the key policy is defined by the `KeyPolicy` property and is not currently supported as a separation CloudFormation resource (i.e. AWS::KMS::KeyPolicy).
+There is an open GitHub feature request to CloudFormation for `AWS::KMS::KeyPolicy` but no near future plans to support.

-The proposed solution to this issue is to use a custom resource to retrieve and update the KMS key policy after the CloudFront distribution has been created via the `GetKeyPolicy()` and `PutKeyPolicy()` API calls.
+We could write a custom resource to support `AWS::KMS::KeyPolicy` functionality.
+It would retrieve and update the KMS key policy after the CloudFront distribution has been created via the `GetKeyPolicy()` and `PutKeyPolicy()` API calls.
+However, custom resources result in increased maintenance cost
+(for us and the customer).
+When `AWS::KMS::KeyPolicy` is supported, the risks of migrating from the custom resource to use it include behavioural changes due to implementation differences, resource replacement, service downtime, and more.
+The risks outweigh the benefits of simplifying the setup process for the user.
+Thus the proposed solution as part of this launch is to document workarounds for this circular dependency issue which may require some manual work from the user.

 #### S3 Static Website Origin